A would-be serial killer decides to start a Manson-like murder cult with his girlfriend.

 Note: There are FOUR mid-credits scenes.

-When The Screaming Starts celebrated its World Premiere at FrightFest 2021 on 28 August 2021
+When The Screaming Starts celebrated its World Premiere at FrightFest 2021.
+It has just been released on Screambox TV in the US, before a wilder digital release there.

 Watch the trailer for When The Screaming Starts: